ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 ) external {}
 ```

 Now it's time to implement the methods, starting with `sendMessage`.
-First, add the import for OpenZeppelin's `IERC20` contract to the top of your contract, as well as the import for the `SafeERC20` library.
+First, add the import for OpenZeppelin's `IERC20` contract to the top of the contract, as well as the import for the `SafeERC20` library.

 ```solidity
 import {IERC20} from "@openzeppelin/contracts/token/ERC20/IERC20.sol";